vikamuhan-reddy/Representation-of-a-Real-World-Problem-as-a-Markov-Decision-Process/README.md

 ## State Space

-The state space should list all possible situations in which the ambulance can exist.
+The state space lists all possible situations in which the ambulance can exist.

-Example format:

 ```text
 S = {